HOA laws β West Virginia

 What are the HOA fine limits in West Virginia?

-How do I dispute an HOA fine in West Virginia?
+How do I dispute an HOA fine or violation in West Virginia?

-Can my HOA foreclose on my home in West Virginia?
+Can an HOA foreclose on my home in West Virginia over unpaid fines or dues?

 Is mediation required for HOA disputes in West Virginia?